David Abraham, PhD

 Expertise & Research Interests

-Role of eosinophils, neutrophils and macrophages in innate and adaptive immunity to nematode infections.
-The goal of these studies is to define at a molecular level the mechanisms used by these cells, from both humans and mice, to kill parasites and to identify the immune evasion mechanisms used by the parasites
+Role of eosinophils, neutrophils, and macrophages in innate and adaptive immunity to nematode infections.
+The goal of these studies is to define, at a molecular level, the mechanisms used by these cells, from both humans and mice, to kill nematode parasites, and to identify the immune evasion mechanisms used by the parasites.

 Vaccine development against parasitic helminths.
-Multivalent vaccines are being developed against Onchocerca volvulus, the causative agent of river blindness, and against Stongyloides stercoralis.
-The basis of the vaccines will the combination of recombinant antigens with adjuvants capable of inducing specific types of immune responses.
+Multivalent vaccines are being developed against Onchocerca volvulus, the causative agent of river blindness, and against Strongyloides stercoralis.
+The vaccines will be formulated by combining recombinant antigens with adjuvants capable of inducing specific types of immune responses.

 Patents